Action of $W$-type operators on Schur functions and Schur Q-functions: Actions of W-type operators on Q-functions

 Then

 for odd integers $m$.
 By equation \eqref{eqn:main2}, we have

 for all odd integers $m$.

-Operators $\widehat{W}_{-1}$ and $\widehat{W}_{\pm 3}$ are particularly interesting since they are related to the cut-and-join operators for Br\'{e}zin-Gross-Witten and Kontsevich-Witten tau functions respectively.
+Operators $\widehat{W}_{-1}$ and $\widehat{W}_{\pm 3}$ are particularly interesting since they are related to the cut-and-join operators for Br\'{e}zin-Gross-Witten and Kontsevich-Witten tau-functions respectively.
 As applications, we will use formula \eqref{eqn:WQ} with $m=-1$ and $m=\pm 3$ to give new proofs for Alexandrov's conjecture and Mironov-Morozov formula in Section \ref{sec:pf2app} and Section \ref{sec:pf KW} respectively.

 \end{exa}